xebialabs/overthere/README.md

 Multiple causes can lead to this error message:

 1. If the command was executing for a long time, this might have been caused by a timeout.
-You can increase the [WinRM timeout](#cifs_winrmTimeout) connection option to increase the request timeout.
+You can increase the WinRM timeout specified by the [**winrmTimeout**](#cifs_winrmTimeout) connection option to increase the request timeout.
 Don't forget to increase the `MaxTimeoutms` setting on the remote host as well.
 For example, to set the maximum timeout on the server to five minutes, enter the following command:

     winrm set winrm/config @{MaxTimeoutms="300000"}